 Check your entitlement to yearly rises

-Bear in mind, though, that to receive State Pension rises you must live in the European Economic Area (EEA) or in one of the countries with which the UK has a social security agreement that covers State Pension increases.
-This special agreement must allow for the annual increase of the UK State Pension.
+To receive State Pension rises you must live in the European Economic Area (EEA) or a country which has a social security agreement with the UK that covers State Pension increases.

-If you spend six months or more each year in the UK, you'll be entitled to have your State Pension – with yearly increases – paid in full.
+If you spend six months or more each year in the UK, you'll be entitled to your State Pension with yearly increases.

 Contact the Northern Ireland Pension Centre

-When you move abroad, it's a good idea to let the Northern Ireland Pension Centre know your new address as soon as possible.
+When you move abroad, you should inform the Northern Ireland Pension Centre and tell them your new address as soon as possible.

 - Northern Ireland Pension Centre - state pension (contacts section)

 - International Pension Centre (contacts section)

 If you're in a personal or workplace pension scheme, moving abroad shouldn't have any effect:

 - your pension should continue to be paid in full